 For an account of an international research team from the Bratislava International School of Liberal Arts in Slovakia, click here.

 The seminar will begin on Monday, July 17, 2017 at the Library of Congress in Washington, DC; the on-site research segment at the Library concludes at the end of the day on Wednesday, July 26, 2017.
 The program pays the travel, lodging, and food costs of the faculty leader during the ten days at the Library of Congress.
 The GLCA also helps to offset the costs that students incur who participate in the program through a modest research stipend and provision of housing in Washington, D.C.
-A full description of this and other elements of the program can be found in the 2017 request for proposals.
+A full description of this and other elements of the program can be found in the program's request for proposals.
 The deadline for receipt of proposals is early February for the program, which takes place each year in mid-July.

 Summer 2017 projects

 Expressions and Re/Interpretations in Literature and Art of Buenos Aires, Mexico City, Lima, and Rio de Janeiro; A Digital Humanities Project

 Team Leader: Dr. María Claudia André, Modern and Classical Languages

 Students: Brian Molhoek, Spanish/Social Work; Sara Plohetksi, Spanish Education/Comprehensive Ed